Copyright © The Charity Service 2022

 We normally focus our support on organisations that are working within one of our priority areas and:

 We complete due diligence checks on all organisations prior to a grant application being considered by our Trustees.
-If the application is for a grant in excess of £1,000 or for multi-year funding, we may request a copy of an organisation’s strategy document, budget/cashflow forecast and impact report to complete our checks.
+If the application is for a grant in excess of £1,000 we may request a copy of an organisation’s strategy document, budget/cashflow forecast and impact report to complete our checks.

 Grant applications for up to £1,000 will be reviewed and assessed as quickly as we can.
 Applications for over £1,000 will go before our grants committee.
 Details of forthcoming grant application deadlines and the dates at which our grant committee will make decisions are provided below: